The Intent-Led Pipeline System for Tech Vendors

 • Anonymous website visitor (can't act on it)

-The mistake most teams make is treating all intent equally.
 Someone who opened your email three times is not the same as someone who replied asking about implementation.
-One is mildly curious.
-The other is evaluating.
-Your follow-up speed and approach should reflect that difference.
+Your follow-up speed should reflect that difference.

 Copyright Struan.ai Ltd 2026